energy Consulting firm

 Ardor personnel work throughout the rocky mountain region providing an array of regulatory support to assist your company with environmental compliance from conception to closure.

-Trisha Fanning is the President and owner of Ardor Environmental LLC. which was founded in January 2020.
-Ms. Fanning has over twenty-five years regulatory compliance experience managing numerous environmental projects throughout the United States.
-Trisha provides technical environmental regulatory expertise focusing on water, waste and air regulations for energy and manufacturing industries.
+Trisha Fanning is the President and owner of Ardor Environmental LLC, which she founded in January 2020.
+She brings more than twenty-six years of regulatory compliance experience and has managed a wide range of environmental projects across the United States.
+Trisha provides technical expertise in environmental regulations governing water, waste, and air for clients in the energy and manufacturing sectors.

-Ms. Fanning has substantial Colorado Energy and Carbon Management Commission (ECMC) compliance and permitting expertise.
-She has conducted several comprehensive compliance audits under the ECMC’s penalty framework and has worked to develop robust compliance programs.
-Trisha also represents oil and gas clients in stakeholder meetings, commission hearings, enforcement, and litigation proceedings throughout the US.
+Trisha has significant compliance and permitting experience with the Colorado Energy and Carbon Management Commission (ECMC) and throughout the rocky mountain region.
+She has led numerous comprehensive compliance audits under the ECMC’s penalty framework and has helped companies develop and implement effective, defensible compliance programs.
+She also represents oil and gas operators in stakeholder meetings, commission hearings, enforcement actions, and litigation proceedings nationwide.

-Prior to starting Ardor in 2020, Ms. Fanning was the founder of Small Operator Society (SOS), which was created to represent privately owned oil and gas companies during the rulemakings associated to Colorado Senate Bill 19-181 passed back in April 2019.
-Currently, Ms. Fanning is the Executive Director of Colorado OG Society, a trade organization representing privately owned oil and gas companies operating in Colorado.
-Trisha is currently on the Board of Directors for Denver Petroleum Club (DPC), previously served on the Board of Advisors for Western Energy Alliance (WEA) and was a past president of Rocky Mountain Association of Environmental Professionals (RMAEP).
+Before launching Ardor, Trisha founded the Small Operator Society (SOS) to represent privately owned oil and gas companies during the rulemakings that followed the passage of Colorado Senate Bill 19-181 in 2019.
+She now serves as the Executive Director of the Colorado OG Society, a trade organization representing privately owned oil and gas operators in Colorado.
+Trisha served on the Board of Directors for the Denver Petroleum Club (DPC), the Board of Advisors for the Western Energy Alliance (WEA) and is a past president of the Rocky Mountain Association of Environmental Professionals (RMAEP).
+An avid skier and water sport enthusiast, when she finds free time you can find her skiing or fishing in the baja of Mexico .

 .jpg)